 Little people, big world Long-running reality show about her family.
 Book: A Little Me Dwarfism, identity, resilience: Memoir of her life.
 Little kitchen business is an online bakery business that sells seasonal baked good, owned by Amy Roloff.
 Amy Roloff Charity Foundation Nonprofit organization that targets the youth, disability awareness, vulnerable groups.
 Motivational speaking Speaks at conferences, groups, schools on life, faith, adversity.

-Living with Social Attention: As a television persona, she has managed to deal with discussions about personal lives in the media such as divorce and family relationships.
+There is no path that does not have any difficulties, and the life of Amy Roloff can teach us some lessons: Living with Social Attention: As a television persona, she has managed to deal with discussions about personal lives in the media such as divorce and family relationships.
+Redefining Identity Post-Show: The shift of TV to more intimate or selective position presupposed the change of her conception of success.

 Managing Relationships in Blended Families: The friendly yet not romantic relationship she has with the fiance of her ex demonstrates the delicacy involved in changing roles within a family.
+Purpose, not Visibility: She has slowly been fading out of the limelight to work towards her values.
+Her faithfulness, nurturance and deliberateness is conspicuous through all these.

 The life of Amy Roloff is one of personal struggle, media platform, purposeful activity, and sincerity.
 Since she was very young growing up in Michigan, she struggled with a condition that made her stand out, to becoming a household television personality and then leveraging on that to help others, her is an example of how it could change her without changing her identity.